Mirage (Mell album)

 Mirage is the second studio album from the I've Sound singer, Mell, released on October 27, 2010.
-The album contains eight new songs, one old song from an album released on Comic Market away back 2002, Infection Which was used in an episode of the hit anime series Highschool of the Dead, and a remix of her famous song Red Fraction which was used as an opening theme for the OVA of the anime series Black Lagoon.
+The album contains eight new songs, one old song from an album released on Comic Market away back 2002, "Infection", which was used in an episode of the hit anime series Highschool of the Dead, and a remix of her famous song "Red Fraction" which was used as an opening theme for the OVA of the anime series Black Lagoon.

-This album will contain her three singles Proof/No Vain, Kill and Rideback.

-The album will come in a limited CD+DVD edition (GNCV-1023) and a regular CD-only edition (GNCV-1024).
+This album contained her three singles "Proof/No Vain", "Kill" and "Rideback".
+The album came in a limited CD+DVD edition (GNCV-1023) and a regular CD-only edition (GNCV-1024).
 The DVD will contain the PV for the title track "Mirage" and the making for her activity report for the year 2010.
+Mirage peaked at number 27 on the Oricon Albums Chart.